Language: EN

 Boolean type

-The boolean type, also known as the logical type, is a type of variable that allows representing and manipulating two logical values: true and false.
+The boolean type, also known as the logical type, is a variable type that allows representing and manipulating two logical values: true true and false false.

-For example, if we want to evaluate if a number is even, we can use a boolean expression that returns true if the number is even and false if it is not.
+For example, if we want to evaluate whether a number is even, we can use a boolean expression that returns true if the number is even and false if it is not.

-The boolean type is a basic construction in programming that is used together with logical and comparison operators, and in program flow control structures.
+The boolean type is a basic construct in programming that is used along with logical and comparison operators and in control flow structures of the program.

 In most programming languages, the boolean type is represented by reserved keywords, such as bool or boolean.
-Let’s see some examples,
+Let’s look at some examples,

 In C, C++, C#, and In Java we can declare boolean type variables using the keyword bool